 Why is the Apple Store down?

-If you've noticed that the Apple Store is down, it doesn't always mean that new products are coming or that products are about to get price changes.
-Sometimes there can be scheduled maintenance, or server issues.
-Here, we explain how to spot the difference between planned maintenance and server issues, and how you can easily check the status of the Apple Store.
+In this article we will explain how to spot the difference between planned maintenance and server issues, and how you can easily check the status of the Apple Store.

 Apple could be updating the online store